-Reactive arthritis was formerly known as Reiter syndrome/disease, which is the combination of urethritis, arthritis and conjunctivitis.
+Reactive arthritis was formerly known as Reiter syndrome or disease, which is the combination of urethritis, arthritis and conjunctivitis.
 Not all patients with reactive arthritis have Reiter syndrome (also see History and etymology below).

 Reactive arthritis most commonly occurs in males between ages 15-35 2.
 It has an incidence of ~1 in 100 following enteric infections.